 If you don’t tolerate whey protein well, egg protein may be a better supplement for you.
-And some people may prefer the taste of egg protein over whey protein, too.
+You may also find that egg protein tastes better than whey protein.

-As we’ve already discussed, protein shakes are supplements, not a true replacement for real, healthy, whole foods.
+As previously noted, protein shakes are supplements, not a true replacement for real, healthy, whole foods.

-If you are relying on protein powder at every single meal, something’s wrong.
-You might need to spend more time on meal planning and meal prep, or your macros may be off.
+If you’re relying on protein powder at every single meal, something’s wrong.
+You might need to spend more time on meal planning and meal prep to properly calculate your macros.
 After all, protein should only account for around 20-30% of your total calories on keto.

-It’s not that too much protein will kick you out of ketosis, but rather the fact that whole foods and healthy fats are more nourishing than mega-doses of protein powder.
+It’s not that too much protein will kick you out of ketosis, but rather that whole foods and healthy fats are more nourishing than mega-doses of protein powder.

-As a bonus, you’ll get to enjoy better flavors, different textures, and more variety compared to the basic combo of water and protein powder.
+As a bonus, you’ll get to enjoy better flavors, different textures, and more variety compared to the basic combo of a few ounces of water mixed with protein powder.